FOIA Prep Work - Using Forms and Templates

 Lucas Smolcic Larson (investigative reporter) request for Federal Energy Regulatory Commission Records (Read the first entry on this MuckRock webpage - we are going to get to talk to the people who run MuckRock next week, so this is also a good opportunity to see how they file and track FOI requests.)

-For instance, you may notice that each of these requests cites a FOI statute, but that one request is very long and one is very short.
+You may notice that each of these requests cites a FOI statute, but that one request is very long and one is very short.
 There is a debate in the FOIA community about whether FOIA requests should be long, with plenty of background and explanation, or whether they should be short and to the point.
 Lawyers tend to draft longer FOIA requests.
 Why do you think a lawyer may include more information/discussion in a FOIA request than, say, a reporter?